ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

+When a player purchases the speed boost perk, a loop is done over all players in the game, and any player that is not the player who purchased the perk, will receive the speed boost.

-If a player purchases the speed boost perk again while an existing speed boost is active, then the time of the speed boost is extended, instead of it being just the `BOOST_DURATION`.
-This only applies to the player who purchases the perk.
+If the perk is purchased again while other players still have a speed boost, then their end time will only be the `BOOST_DURATION`, and will not be extended.
+This gives the player who purchased the perk a slight benefit.

 ```lua
 for i, player in ipairs(Game.GetPlayers()) do